 The Internal Revenue Service Form 8863 is used to calculate and claim education credits.
-For 2012, Form 8863 was used to calculate the American Opportunity Credit and the Lifetime Learning Credit.
+Form 8863 was used to calculate the American Opportunity Credit and the Lifetime Learning Credit.
 The American Opportunity Credit is worth up to $2,500 and the Lifetime Learning Credit is worth up to $2,000.
 Use Form 8863 to find out how much you qualify for.

 Ascertain that you are eligible to file for the credit.
 Your expenses must be from a post-secondary school that participates in federal student aid programs.
-If you are under age 24 and a full-time student, you might be able to claim the credit as long as no one else claims you as a dependent and you paid half of your own support with earned income.
+If you are a full-time student, you might be able to claim the credit as long as no one else claims you as a dependent and you paid half of your own support with earned income.
 Parents might be able to claim the credit for their child as long as they claim the child as a dependent.
 Parents can claim one of the credits for every eligible dependent child.

 Complete part 3 on Form 8863, page 2, for each person claimed.
 Enter the student's personal information -- name and Social Security number -- on lines 20 and 21.
 Line 22 asks for information about the eligible post-secondary school.
 Use Form 1098-T to fill in this section.
 Answer questions 23 to 26.
 Fill out the credit section for the one you want to claim.
 Fill out lines 27 through 30 for the American Opportunity Credit or line 31 for the Lifetime Learning Credit.
 Use the Adjusted Qualified Education Expenses Worksheet to calculate the amount for line 27, reducing education expenses by any tax-free scholarships and grants.